DynamoDS/NotificationCenter/README.md

 - To run all tests

       npm run test
-  This script also runs `npm run lint:fix` script
+  This script runs all tests along with lint.